kosmikko/kosmikko.github.io/source/cv/index.markdown

 ###Founder / Cto, Comeks Oy — 2005-2010
 I was responsible for technology from strategy to execution leading a team of few people.
 I was also the main architect and lead developer of Comeks web and iPhone applications.

 Comeks was a startup founded in 2005, funded by Accel Partners, developing tools for creating and sharing fun and visual messages online or in mobile.
+We had multiple apps with native clients for iOS, Android, Symbian & J2Me and web.
 Reached 250K users before shutdown.

 Comeks was also doing consultation projects in multiple fields varying from concept design to low-level technical implementations.
 Variety of mobile software projects for software service providers and handset manufacturers and large Web/CMS projects for Finnish digital agencies and media corporations.